-Ever wondered if homeschooling is right for your family but overwhelmed by all the details?
+Ever wondered if homeschool is right for your family but overwhelmed by all the details?
+It doesn’t have to be overwhelming, scary or frustrating.
+You also don’t need teacher qualifications or expensive materials.
+You can do it!

-Here’s some encouragement from a mom who’s been doing it for almost a decade.
+Here’s some homeschool encouragement from a mom who’s been doing it for almost a decade.

 Once upon a time, about 9 years ago, I was a cute little young mom, doing my thing with a preschooler and toddler and wondering why I kept thinking so much about homeschool.
 I’d recently signed Liam up for preschool with a sweel local mom teaching it out of her house and I was thrilled to have a few hours to me and baby Toby.
 I was actually pretty jazzed at the prospect of eventually sending him (and all his siblings to come) to school at age 5.